nkosakul/memory-game/README.md

 (No support for IE11)

 - TODO: add some congratulation message, after user is finished
-- TODO: track time and count failures to show the user some infos
+- TODO: track time and count failures/resets to show the user some infos
-- TODO: add option to reset game